StefanoBiasu/DesignPatterns/observer/README.md

 }
 ```

-Let's create providers and observers, check the obervers behavior and try to unregister an observer:
+Let's create providers and observers, check the observers behavior and try to unregister an observer:

 ```java
         // Create the providers